-NRES follows the Graduate College limits on time to degree

-(http://www.grad.illinois.edu/book/export/html/4957).
-The easiest way for a doctoral student to check his or her time limit is to log into Enterprise Self-Service, navigate to Registration & Records → Student Records and Transcripts → View Student Information.
+NRES follows the Graduate College limits on time to degree.
+The easiest way for a doctoral student to check his or her time limit is to log into Enterprise Self-Service, navigate to Registration & Records \rightarrow Student Records and Transcripts \rightarrow View Student Information.
 On that page, find the Expected Graduation Date.
-Enrolling or graduating after that date will require an approved petition for a time extension and permission to count old coursework.
+Enrolling or graduating after that date will require an approved petition for a time extension.